pninave/hmlet/README.md

 With this API, we can logout. i.e. we cannot do any further operation using access_token, access_token will be revoked on success reponse from api.
 If we want, we can generate a new access_token using /refresh API.

 6. /logout/refresh : (jwt-authentication)
 To logout with refresh_token.
-Once logged out with refresh token, both access_token and refresh_token will be revoked.
+Once logged out with refresh token, refresh_token will be revoked.
 Need to login again to get fresh access_token and refresh_token.
+Once refresh_token revoked, It cannot be use to for /refresh

 7. /upload-photo :
 It will upload photo provided by logged-in user in body as file parameter in form data :